-The principle dates back to Albert Einstein's theory of general relativity at the turn of the last century.
-One of general relativity's findings is that gravity is a distortion of space and time.
+The principle dates back to Albert Einstein's theory of general relativity.
+Einstein said that gravity is a distortion of space and time.
 With that understanding in hand, several scientists (including Einstein) tried to understand how gravity affected the entire universe.

 "The simplest assumption to make is that if you viewed the contents of the universe with sufficiently poor vision, it would appear roughly the same everywhere and in every direction," NASA stated.
 "That is, the matter in the universe is homogeneous and isotropic when averaged over very large scales.
 This is called the cosmological principle."

 One example of the cosmological principle at work is the cosmic microwave background, radiation that is a remnant of the early stages of the universe after the Big Bang.
 Using instruments such as NASA's Wilkinson Microwave Anisotropy Probe, astronomers have found the CMB is virtually identical wherever one looks.